Allogene Therapeutics Inc. (ALLO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Allogene Therapeutics Inc. (ALLO) is $17.06, which is $13.2 above the current market price.
-The public float for ALLO is 82.54M, and currently, short sellers hold a 48.21% ratio of that float.
-The average trading volume of ALLO on April 05, 2023 was 1.87M shares.
+The average price predicted by analysts for ALLO is $16.65, which is $12.76 above the current price.
+The public float for ALLO is 82.54M and currently, short sellers hold a 48.21% ratio of that float.
+The average trading volume of ALLO on April 11, 2023 was 1.83M shares.

 ALLO’s Market Performance

-ALLO’s stock has seen a -1.22% decrease for the week, with a -18.32% drop in the past month and a -15.62% fall in the past quarter.
-The volatility ratio for the week is 6.53%, and the volatility levels for the past 30 days are at 5.62% for Allogene Therapeutics Inc. The simple moving average for the last 20 days is -9.41% for ALLO stock, with a simple moving average of -50.66% for the last 200 days.
+The stock of Allogene Therapeutics Inc. (ALLO) has seen a -8.30% decrease in the past week, with a -21.76% drop in the past month, and a -25.62% fall in the past quarter.
+The volatility ratio for the week is 6.18%, and the volatility levels for the past 30 days are at 5.66% for ALLO.
+The simple moving average for the last 20 days is -13.04% for ALLO stock, with a simple moving average of -53.61% for the last 200 days.

 Analysts’ Opinion of ALLO